-When a party submits an application to the Panel they must pay a fee set under the Corporations (Fees) Regulations 2001, Schedule item 23(b).
+When a party submits an application to the Panel they must pay a fee set under the Corporations (Fees) Regulations 2001 (Cth), Schedule item 23(b).
+The cheque for payment of the fee should be made payable to "Department"

+of Treasury".
 The application will be allocated to a case officer (one of the Panel's Legal Secondees) and copies given to the Director and Counsel.